Frensham Heights School

 Sport is inclusive here and definitely more about the enjoyment of taking part and the benefits of being fit and healthy rather than the need to win, so if your child is highly competitive on the sporting front, this may not be the school for them.
 There are no Saturday inter-school games (or indeed any Saturday school), although Frensham does arrange a significant number of fixtures across all year groups during the week.

 Football is big for both boys and girls and netball is one of the strongest sports.
-There is no rugby (except a touch-rugby team set up by a group of students), but they can play mixed hockey in the spring term, along with badminton, fencing, basketball, tennis and table tennis.
+Pupils can play mixed hockey in the spring term, along with badminton, fencing, basketball, tennis and table tennis.
 Cricket, swimming, dodgeball, high ropes, cycling, athletics and rounders are all on offer too, and students can follow a competitive or non-competitive sporting track.
 There are plenty of opportunities to get stuck into something a bit different, too – Frensham pupils are currently representing Great Britain in mountain biking, rowing and dance.

 Drama takes place in the huge, professional-standard Aldridge Theatre, which also offers a box office and café where parents can wait while students are finishing off their club activities.
 Students can get stuck into set design, lighting and sound production.
-You’ll also find a brilliantly eclectic range of musical groups and bands.
+You’ll also find a brilliantly eclectic range of musical groups and bands with rock and pop concerts aplenty; recently, the sixth formers staged a Back to Broadway evening.
+They were also inspired to perform a cabaret show after a drag artist came in to speak to them.
+They told the head they ‘want to be more edgy’ and, as mentioned, Mr McCarey got fully involved.
 Students have the use of a music tech room and recording studio and sometimes unexpectedly benefit from a tune from the ukulele band as they wander the halls.
 As with everything here, music is student-led but the staff will offer support and help children in any way they can to pick up an instrument and enjoy music.
 Nearly half of the students play an instrument, which means the timetabling of a whopping 200 music lessons or more a week.

 School clubs are anything but the usual suspects; Years 9 to 11 are expected to take three clubs per term but the challenge may well be deciding which to choose.
-Contemporary dance, parkour, bike maintenance, creative writing and survival skills all feature, and you’re in luck if you've always wanted to learn the art of ninjutsu or study Harry Potter in German.
+Contemporary dance, parkour, bike maintenance, creative writing and survival skills all feature, and you’re in luck if you've always wanted to learn the art of ninjutsu.

 The plethora of welly racks gave us our first clue to the importance of outdoor learning here.
 From forest school for the youngest students to camp-outs and Duke of Edinburgh, being out and about here is unquestionably part of creating resilient young people willing to try something new.
 The big trip for Year 12s is a 10-day outdoor-learning extravaganza to Knoydart, a peninsula on the west coast of Scotland.
 Students take part in team building, activities and projects designed to enhance their curriculum (local culture, history and language), engage with the community (building otter hides or a giant draughts board for visitors) and challenge them (kayaking, navigation, survival skills).
 Oh, and it’s a tech-free zone, which in itself may be a challenge for many teenagers.

-Frensham Height's brilliant new initiative, The Village – which sees Year 8 pupils head off for two nights wild camping – deserves a shout-out too.
+Frensham Height's brilliant initiative, The Village – which sees Year 8 pupils head off for two nights wild camping – deserves a shout-out too.
 It’s brilliantly character-building stuff, with students making tents from tarpaulin, learning about foraging and fire building and eating supper off plates made in their woodwork classes.
-Frensham also recently launched a new partnership with Worthy Earth, which has seen students work in tandem with three full-time horticulturalists to lay the foundations of an agro-ecological, sustainable kitchen garden.
-Designed as an interactive learning resource, it’s the perfect way for them to gain awareness of the social reality of food production and an understanding of sustainability and biodiversity – and from September, working on the farm will be an integral part of the Year 7 and 8 curriculum.
+Frensham has also launched a partnership with Worthy Earth, which has seen students work in tandem with three full-time horticulturalists to lay the foundations of an agro-ecological, sustainable kitchen garden.
+Designed as an interactive learning resource, it’s the perfect way for them to gain awareness of the social reality of food production and an understanding of sustainability and biodiversity – and working on the farm is now an integral part of the Year 7 and 8 curriculum.

 Boarding at Frensham Heights School

 Around 100 students board at Frensham Heights; around half are weekly or flexi and around 15 per cent of the boarders are from overseas.
-There are two boarding houses: Hamilton House for students in Years 7 to 10 (where pupils sleep in small dorms), and Roberts House for Years 11 to 13, which is set up like a university hall, with single rooms and two kitchens for rustling up light meals.
-Both have a lovely family feel and bright, welcoming and comfortable common rooms, plus a huge lawn to let off steam on.
+There are three boarding houses: Hamilton House for students in Years 7 to 9 (where pupils sleep in small dorms), Main House in the historic part of the school for Years 10 and 11 and Roberts House for sixth form, which is set up like a university hall, with single rooms and two kitchens for rustling up light meals.
+All have a lovely family feel and bright, welcoming and comfortable common rooms, plus a huge lawn to let off steam on.

 Sian, Frensham’s head of boarding, has worked here for years – and house staff are charming with a great sense of humour.
 When we visited, she told us the boarding model here gives pupils an important mix of freedom and responsibility.
 Specialist teachers will often open up facilities for a particular activity at the weekend, but boarders can also enjoy shopping trips to Guildford, walks with the staff dogs, skating or trips to Harry Potter World.
 Boarders have access to their phones in the evening but at a certain time (depending on age), phones are stored safely in their charging cupboards and internet is switched off.